peter-lee20/thought-chronicle/README.md

 **AMONG THESE OPTIONS, WE HIGHLY RECOMMEND USING AN IOS OR ANDROID DEVICE TO OPEN THOUGHT CHRONICLE!**

-## How to use
+## How to use Thought Chronicle
-1. Create an account
+1. Create an account, making sure to meet the requirements for each field
-2.
+2. Verify your account through your email
+3. Log in
+4. Start expressing yourself through daily question responses and/or journal entries!

 ## Learn more

 Thought Chronicle was developed by 5 core members: Kunal Walia, Matthew Kimotsuki, Andrew Nguyen, Trinity Wu, and Peter Lee.
 This application was created for educational purposes as part of the UCSC CSE 115A course, instructed by Richard Jullig.
-Special thanks to Scott Davis for providing constructive feedback on a weekly basis and ensuring that the team was on the right track.
+Special thanks to Scott Davis for providing constructive feedback on a weekly basis and ensuring that the team remained on the right track.

-## Join the community

-Join our community of developers creating universal apps.

-- [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
-- [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.
+## Contact us

+We'd love to hear your feedback!
+If you have any questions, comments, or concerns, feel free to email us at [pedtheberry@gmail.com](mailto:pedtheberry@gmail.com)!